josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 That means, though, that when you want to undo some of the damage they did to your soul, it's best to 'go to the source' and see what kinds of things white people said about their own domination when they were not embarrassed or ashamed by it, but actively colluded with other white people to further their domination over their victims.

-## the books that might aid in deconstructing religious/cultural shame
+### the books that might aid in appreciating the many manifestations of religious/cultural shame

 To that end, consider reading any the following, if they look interesting to you: